zikichombo/sio/libsio/rb.md

 ### Underruns
 Again, on the Go side, if size exceeds capacity, then there is an underrun.
+In this case, `ri` should be set to where it would be if `size == cap - 1` were true and size should be updated to `cap - 1`

 ## Duplex
 Duplex follows exactly the pattern of playback.

 ### Xruns
-In this case if Go doesn't
-keep up then the result is an overrun w.r.t. capture and an underrun w.r.t. playback.
+In this case if Go doesn't keep up then the result is an overrun w.r.t. capture and an underrun w.r.t. playback.